 This law firm breathes professionalism.
 They don’t sugar coat details or tell you what you want to hear.
 They’re very direct, very responsive, and extremely respectful.
 My attorney was able to get a plea deal, and I only ended up paying a small fine.
 Highly recommended!

-Michael and Thomas are the best attorneys I have used.
+Michael is the best attorney I have used.
 I was in a bitter child custody battle, and my ex-wife surprised me with a restraining order full of false and life-changing accusations.
 I was at a low point and didn’t know how to handle the situation.
-Both of them were with me from the first day and helped relieve the stress of dealing with an awful situation.
+He was with me from the first day and helped relieve the stress of dealing with an awful situation.
 Consistantly kept me up to date and always answered my calls and text messages in a timely manner.
-They were both very informative and knew what to do for every scenario.
-Their experience put me at ease, and at the end of the day, the restraining order was removed.
+He was very informative and knew what to do for every scenario.
+His experience put me at ease, and at the end of the day, the restraining order was removed.
 Now I can visit my daughter and make great memories with her.
-Thank you both so very much.
+Thank you very much.

 A colleague at work and I got into an altercation that landed me with a workplace violence restraining order.
 This was the first time ever brushing with the law.
 I feared losing my job, but Mr. Taibi and his exceptional staff proved to be a great choice for me.The personal attention and follow-up were excellent.
 He did have my best interests at heart and exceeded all of my expectations.
 I got the best representation, and the matter was resolved in my favor.
 I was able to keep my job and couldn’t be happier with the outcome.
 The team at San Diego Restraining Order Attorney is simply the best!